 Allan Netick: B.A., 1958, Reed College; M.A., 1963, U.C.
 Berkeley; Ph.D., 1968, University of New Mexico; Emeritus, 1997.
 Dr. Netick is an experimental psychologist who specialized in both the physiology of sleep and breathing, and in memory, bringing his special computer expertise to bear on problems of designing and monitoring research.
 He was Chair of the Department from 1989 until 1995.
 He resides in Berkeley.

 William L. Sawrey: A.B., 1949, Indiana University; Ph.D., 1952, University of Nebraska; Emeritus, 1990.
 Dr. Sawrey was the founder of both the Department of Psychology and the Department of Statistics and was jointly appointed to these departments.
 He was Chair of the Department of Psychology from its beginnings until 1966 and again from 1982 until 1989.
-Dr. Sawrey's research interests include heredity and behavior, ethology, behavioral causes of ulcers, attachment behavior and avoidance conditioning.
-He now resides at Half Moon Bay where it must be easy to do ethological observation (of marine animals and birds as well as of his grandchildren).
+Dr. Sawrey's research interests included heredity and behavior, ethology, behavioral causes of ulcers, attachment behavior and avoidance conditioning.
+He lived in Half Moon Bay where it was easy to do ethological observation (of marine animals and birds as well as of his grandchildren).
+Dr. Sawrey passed away in 2013.

 Ronald Schusterman: B.A., 1954, Brooklyn College; M.A., 1958, Ph.D., 1961, Florida State University; Emeritus, 1994.
-Dr. Schusterman has specialized in the study of marine mammals.
-(He has consulted at such places as Marine World, and given lab courses at zoos among other places!)
-His special interests include animal cognition, animal sonar systems, animal communication, primatology, and sociobiology.
-He now resides in New York and the Bay Area.
+Dr. Schusterman specialized in the study of marine mammals.
+(He consulted at such places as Marine World, and taught lab courses at zoos among other places!)
+His special interests included animal cognition, animal sonar systems, animal communication, primatology, and sociobiology.
+He resided in New York and the Bay Area.
+Dr. Schusterman passed away in 2010.

 Joan Sieber: B.S., 1962, M.A., 1964, Ph.D., 1966, University of Delaware; Emerita, 2000.
 Dr. Sieber taught at Stanford University from 1966 until she joined our Department in 1970.
 She also spent a year as a visiting research scholar at the Kennedy Institute of Ethics, Georgetown University.
 Dr. Sieber is a social psychologist and a walking example of how career plans change.
 In the 1960s she started her career doing laboratory research on decision making, but found that lonely, and switched to field social research, where she learned that one can get in trouble with whole communities without trying.
 In 1973, she reformed and began to study how ethical issues (harmful, but unintended side effects) blind-side well-meaning scientists (such as herself).
 Most of her career has been spent studying processes like (un)informed consent, invasion of privacy, data sharing, whistleblowing, and a host of other ways social scientists get into trouble.
 She has chaired several Research Ethics Committees, at the University, in industry, and on hospital, State, and national ethics committees.
 She currently resides in Hayward, and continues to her work on ethics.